adarsh456/CODSOFT/README.md

 Task 3: [IRIS FLOWER CLASSIFICATION] -  The Iris dataset to develop a model that can classify iris flowers into different species based on their sepal and petal measurements.

-Task 4: [ SALES PREDICTION USING PYTHON] -  The Iris dataset to develop a model that can classify iris flowers into different species based on their sepal and petal measurements.

-Task 5:[ SALES PREDICTION USING PYTHON] - The model that predict the future sales based on the past sales data.
+Task 4: [ SALES PREDICTION USING PYTHON] -The aim of this task is to utilize machine learning techniques in Python to analyze and interpret data, enabling businesses to make informed decisions regarding advertising costs.
+By leveraging these predictions, businesses can optimize their advertising strategies and maximize their sales potential.

 Task 5:[CREDIT CARD FRAUD DETECTION] -  The   machine learning model to identify fraudulent credit card transactions.
-In which Evaluate the model's performance using metrics like precision, recall, and F1-score, and consider techniques like oversampling or undersampling for improving results
+In which Evaluate the model's performance using metrics like precision, recall,and F1-score, and consider techniques like oversampling or undersampling for improving results.